 When threats are just a click away

-DLP measures focus on data classification as a means to protect data resource-efficiently with certain types of data and applications receiving more scrutiny than others.
-According to ‘The State of Email Security 2020’2 by Mimecast, email communication is the highest risk factor for data loss in companies.
-Phishing techniques, for example, only require a click by the unsuspecting recipient to launch an attack to the user device that is subsequently replicated network-wide to create a full-fledged botnet attack capable of corrupting or destroying stored data.
-DLP classification categorizes data in many ways – by type of applications (such as email, video, file transfer, cloud access), source, access control, current state of data, etc. Each classification is accorded its own DLP rules and policies based on the identified risks and vulnerabilities.
+Data loss prevention measures focus on data classification as a means to protect data resource-efficiently with certain types of data and applications receiving more scrutiny than others.
+According to the Ebook ‘The State of Email Security’ by Mimecast, email communication is the highest risk factor for data loss in companies.
+Phishing techniques, for example, only require a click by the unsuspecting recipient to launch an attack on the user device that is subsequently replicated network-wide to create a full-fledged botnet attack capable of corrupting or destroying stored data.
+DLP classification categorizes data in many ways – by type of applications (such as email, video, file transfer, cloud access), source, access control, the current state of data, etc. Each classification is accorded its own DLP rules and policies based on the identified risks and vulnerabilities.

 Email communication calls for security measures aimed at data in transit, i.e. data that is crossing the corporate network gateways towards external domains.
 A firewall that is able to read the email content and identify any malicious elements or suspicious patterns based on regular expressions will be able to block suspicious traffic and alert the system administrator (SA).
 Data in transit can also be protected using encryption or encrypted connections such as SSL, HTTPS and FTPS.
 While data in transit is typically more at risk of interception and attacks, data in storage, data in use, and data at the endpoints is also susceptible to attacks as these attacks often go unnoticed for a long time.
 Encryption, for example, can also be deployed for sensitive data in storage such as intellectual property or personally identifiable information (PII) in medical, financial or other personal records.

 DLP essentially means filtering data across the entire corporate network 24/7.
-To effect this kind of large-scope filtering, technologies such as Deep Packet Inspection (DPI) are required.
-DPI software, such as R&S®PACE 2, is able to identify not just the application types and application attributes, it also helps to detect traffic anomalies to reveal possible cyber-attacks, all in real-time.
+To effect this kind of large-scope filtering, technologies such as deep packet inspection (DPI) are required.
+Advanced DPI software, such as R&S®PACE 2 by ipoque, is able to identify not just the application types and application attributes, but it also helps to detect traffic anomalies to reveal possible cyber-attacks, all in real-time.

 Identifying traffic anomalies is particularly important in DLP as according to the Data Breach Investigations Report by Verizon1, 30 % of threats come from the inside.
 Privilege abuse and negligence often result in employees themselves becoming involved in data breaches and data leaks.
 Additionally, there is a consistent rise in identity theft.
 Both insiders and external actors with unrestricted access to corporate data can easily bypass the conventional security measures including firewalls, IPS and IDS.
 Anomalies such as unusual data transfer, repeated login attempts and unusual access locations show up on the radar of a DPI engine and these anomalies become immediately visible to the SAs.
 DPI extracts not just this data, but a host of other information such as device types, frequency of access, downloads of encrypted traffic such as encrypted files, access to the corporate cloud outside the usual hours and others.
 Customized DPI reports can then be used to issue alerts to SAs and the enterprise SIEM system.

-Apart from anomalies, real-time identification of suspicious traffic patterns by DPI enables certain traffic to be routed through additional firewalls and antivirus software.
-When cyber-threats, such as malware or DDoS attacks, are identified, the associated packets are quarantined or blocked.
-DPI-driven granular reporting on applications and files accessed, user identities and locations makes way for a faster diagnosis and resolution of security events.
+Apart from anomalies, real-time identification of suspicious traffic patterns by deep packet inspection enables certain traffic to be routed through additional firewalls and antivirus software.
+When cyber threats, such as malware or DDoS attacks, are identified, the associated packets are quarantined or blocked.
+DPI-driven granular reporting on applications and files accessed, user identities and locations make way for a faster diagnosis and resolution of security events.

-A key tenet of DLP is total visibility of the enterprise-wide data landscape.
-DLP vendors as well as security vendors can leverage DPI to combine analytics from network links, servers, cloud and enterprise endpoints onto a single dashboard so that SAs can keep tabs on the corporate network at all times.
-As cyber-attacks exploit human weaknesses and machine vulnerabilities, profound insights in real time are key to ensuring that no data is lost and that companies can wake up to data that is secure and ready for another day of operations.
+A key tenet of data loss prevention is the total visibility of the enterprise-wide data landscape.
+DLP vendors as well as security vendors can leverage advanced DPI software to combine analytics from network links, servers, cloud and enterprise endpoints onto a single dashboard so that SAs can keep tabs on the corporate network at all times.
+As cyber-attacks exploit human weaknesses and machine vulnerabilities, profound network insights in real time are key to ensuring that no data is lost and that companies can wake up to data that is secure and ready for another day of operations.

-Download our whitepaper on why network security requires deep packet inspection here.
+Download our whitepaper on why network security requires deep packet inspection.